lgamarra/COVID-19-Cases/README.md

-COVID-19-Cases in The United States vs Worldwide
+COVID-19-Cases in The United States and Territories vs Worldwide

 The data being reviewed for this project shows COVID-19 cases worldwide from January 20, 2020 through June 1, 2020.
-However, this data analysis project does a comparison of positive case in the United States with other countries.
+However, this data analysis project does a comparison of positive case in the United States and Territories with other countries.

 The main comparisons are:
 - Positive cases in the US and Worldwide